This page documents principles and practices that we follow in engineering.

 I own X because my goal is to solve problem X for customers and I’ll do everything I can as an engineer to make that happen.

-And yes, that comes with responsibility – with high agency and a customer-first attitude comes high responsibility.
+And yes, that comes with responsibility – with high agency and dev-love comes high responsibility.
 Everything else flows from that:

 - It’s up to you to make sure your work meets engineering standards.